biosustain/dsp_nextflow_training/_sources/course_information/Instructions.md

 docker --version
 ```

-If everything went weel you have a fully functional Nextflow environment for today.
+If everything went well you have a fully functional Nextflow environment for today.
 Rememeber that we are going to use VS code as our editor to write code and handle our files.

 ## Local installation